-- Lubricants need to withstand high temperatures as well as contend entry of flour dust/salt etc.
+- Food grade lubricants need to withstand high temperatures as well as contend entry of flour dust/salt etc.

 - Processed food materials are either acidic or alkaline, lubricants need to be inert and should not affect their performance

-- Lubricants should be able to meet the requirements of high speed machinery in food processing and packaging
+- Food grade grease should be able to meet the requirements of high speed machinery in food processing and packaging

 - As there is possibility of lubricant getting in direct contact with the food being processed, lubricants need to physiologically harmless, odorless, tasteless and colorless

 - Long term lubrication desired to ensure maximum productivity

 The evaluation programme for non food compounds adopted by the National Sanitation Foundation (NSF) is the most widely industry accepted norm across the world to assess suitability of the items including lubricants used in the food manufacturing process.